Jim Price (musician)

-James William Price (born 1945, Fort Worth, Texas, United States) is an American session musician.
+James William Price (July 25, 1945 - February 6, 2023) was an American session musician.
 He toured extensively with The Rolling Stones from 1970 until 1973, including their 1972 American Tour, and appears on the albums Sticky Fingers, Exile on Main St. and Goats Head Soup.
 From September 1968 to February 1969, Price played with New Buffalo Springfield.
 He also toured and recorded with Delaney & Bonnie and Friends, Joe Cocker's Mad Dogs and Englishmen and Eric Clapton.
 Price played on several songs on Harry Nilsson's Nilsson Schmilsson.
+Price produced Cocker's album I Can Stand a Little Rain, which includes the song "You Are So Beautiful" (originally written by Billy Preston but rearranged for Cocker by Price).

 Career

 Price worked as a session musician, playing trombone and trumpet in the Los Angeles area.
 His work on the Delaney & Bonnie album Accept No Substitute (1969) led to touring with the band.
 He next appeared on Eric Clapton's self-titled solo album (1970).
 Also that year, he worked on All Things Must Pass with George Harrison and Mad Dogs and Englishmen with Joe Cocker.
 The next year he appeared on Barbra Streisand's album Barbra Joan Streisand.
 He also worked as a record producer in this period.
 During the 1980s and 1990s, Price composed music for numerous motion pictures, television programs and advertisements.